kedacore/keda-docs/content/docs/2.15/scalers/aws-cloudwatch.md

 - `dimensionValue` - Supports specifying multiple dimension values by using ";" as a separator i.e. dimensionValue: queue1;queue2 (Optional, Required when `expression` is not specified)
 - `expression` - Supports query with [expression](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-metrics-insights-querylanguage.html) (Optional, Required when `dimensionName` & `dimensionValue` are not specified)

 - `identityOwner` - Receive permissions for CloudWatch via Pod Identity or from the KEDA operator itself (see below).
-(DEPRECATED: This parameter is deprecated as of KEDA v2.13 and will be removed in version `3`, Values: `pod`, `operator`, Default: `pod`, Optional, This field only applies for `aws-eks` and `aws-kiam` authentications)
+(DEPRECATED: This parameter is deprecated as of KEDA v2.13 and will be removed in version `3`, Values: `pod`, `operator`, Default: `pod`, Optional, This field only applies for `aws-eks` authentication)

 > When `identityOwner` set to `operator` - the only requirement is that the KEDA operator has the correct IAM permissions on the CloudWatch.
 Additional Authentication Parameters are not required.